open/close all folders

 - In Dragon Age: Inquisition, ex-Templar Cullen shows a romanced female Inquisitor a coin given to him as a good-luck charm by his brother when he left to join the Templars - the only thing his brother had in his pocket at the time, Cullen recalls wryly.
 Although Templars are not allowed to carry such charms, since they're expected to rely entirely on their faith, he nevertheless kept the coin with him through all of his experiences in the previous two games, and muses that for whatever reason he survived when he should have died twice over.
 He then attempts to give the coin to the Inquisitor, if she'll accept it.

 - In Super Mario 64 DS, this is the in-game justification for Mario taking more damage without his hat.
 One of the toads mentions that Mario's hat is special, and bad luck will befall him should he lose it.

 - In Apollo Justice: Ace Attorney, Vera Misham was given by Kristoph Gavin a bottle of nail polish she considers as a good luck charm and a Security Blanket.
 However, he had ulterior motives in making her that gift: as she made a forgery for him and he planned to Leave No Witnesses, he put poison in the bottle knowing that, whenever she feels nervous, such as getting out of her home, she instinctively bit her nails and thus would ingest the poison.

 - Mindmistress: Mindmistress designed but never built this luck charm.
-When it is colorful, it brings good amount of luck.
-But if it goes gray... it brings bad luck.
+When it is colorful, it brings good luck, but if it goes gray... it brings bad luck.
 She refused to make it because she could not stop it from flipping modes.
 However her design was stolen and used.
-Person had massive good luck, till it turned gray.
-He kept wearing it for a full month, casing massive bad luck storm for him.
+The user had massive good luck, till it turned gray.
+He kept wearing it for a full month, casing a massive bad luck storm for him.
 Page where she explains it.